 Merrett Survey Limited is called upon to create topographical surveys for a huge variety of project types, sectors and for a wide variety of clients, and at all scales.
-Typical amongst these would be Architects and Engineers who require a land survey, defining the topography and site features across a location that is to be developed or changed in some way.
+Typical amongst these would be Architects and Engineers who require a topographic survey, defining the topography and site features across a location that is to be developed or changed in some way.

-Whilst we often describe ourselves as ‘land surveyors’, our survey work extends to the sea bed and even underground.
+Whilst we often describe ourselves as ‘land surveyors’, our land survey work extends to the sea bed and even underground.
 Data can be gathered by remote sensing from the air and also from satellites.
 Our profession is now generally described as ‘Geospatial’ to encompass all of these aspects but also to emphasise that we can provide data management, analysis and many other value added services over and above the traditional topographical survey plan.

-Consultancy – As well as working as survey ‘contractors’ tendering for work based on quality and cost, we also provide advice and can act as survey supervisors and survey advisers, helping our clients to define project requirements, matching their needs to the latest technical capabilities of the geospatial supply sector.
+As well as working as survey ‘contractors’ tendering for work based on quality and cost, we also provide advice and can act as survey supervisors and survey advisers, helping our clients to define project requirements, matching their needs to the latest technical capabilities of the geospatial supply sector.